WhateverLabs/CarbonPaper/README.md

 ## Encryption

 Carbon Paper encrypts sender names and paste content with AEAD XChaCha20-Poly1305.
 If a password is supplied, the paste's key is encrypted by a key derived from the password using Argon2id13.
 To reduce computational waste, the key encryption key is hashed with Blake3 and sent to the server.
-On decryption, the server will request the derived key encryption key before sending back ciphertext data.
+On decryption, the server will request the derived key encryption key hash before sending back ciphertext data.
 The password is not sent anywhere, hashed or otherwise, to prevent bruteforce attacks.

 ## Developing